How Food and Nutrition May Support Respiratory Health

 Kidney Support Tea

-This special tea is used to support kidney functions.
+This herbal tea is traditionally used in herbal practices.
 The ingredients include:

 • horsetail (Equisetum arvense) 15 g (0.53 oz)